balfieri/aws/README.md

-For each running instance, your PC-side script will typically want to copy some results_file or /var/log/cloud-init-output.log from the instance to the current directory on your PC, and then delete the instance if the instance is done (according to the results_file):</p>
+For each running instance, your PC-side script will typically want to copy some results_file or /var/log/cloud-init-output.log from the instance to the current directory on your PC, and then delete the instance, assuming the instance is done according to the results_file:</p>

 <pre>
 fm_inst i-nnn results_file .